 The American Sociological Association has published a style guide to provide authors with writing and citation guidelines.
 According to the Preface of the 4th edition, "It is designed to serve as the authoritative reference for writing, submitting, editing, and copy editing manuscripts for ASA journals.
 In practice, however, the ASA Style Guide also serves a wider community of researchers, writiers, and publishers who use it to prepare and present scholarly papers in other sociological and social science venues (ASA 2010:xi)."

-ASA style is based on The Chicago Manual of Style (REF Z253 .U69 2010).
+ASA style is based on The Chicago Manual of Style (Z253 .U69 2010).
 For more information, see the links below.